bodywork-ml/bodywork-docs/docs/cli_reference.md

 # CLI Reference

 Bodywork CLI commands for managing ML pipelines on Kubernetes.
+Note that `bw` can be used as an alias for `bodywork` in any of the commands listed below.

 ---